-Designing a custom taxonomy for your digital asset library (or DAM) system is one of the biggest milestones when implementing and launching a DAM initiative in your organization.
-In most implementations, this is a major time investment and crucial for optimized DAM findability.
+Building a custom file taxonomy for your digital asset library is one of the biggest milestones when implementing and launching a digital asset management solution for your team.

 What is taxonomy?

 Taxonomy is the scheme of classification used to categorize and organize digital assets.
 It is the data structure on which a DAM must be built to make assets findable through searching and filtering.
-Therefore, taxonomy design is the first priority in the implementation of a DAM system.
+With that in mind, building a tailor-made taxonomy is the first priority when implementing a DAM system.

 Taxonomy consists of descriptive terms used to label assets to make them findable.
-These descriptive terms constitute a controlled vocabulary, or consistent naming system used to tag, index, and retrieve assets.
+These descriptive terms make up a specific vocabulary used to describe your team's digital assets, and it's this consistent naming system that is used to tag, organize, and find content.

-What does a DAM taxonomy look like in action?
+What does a DAM taxonomy actually look like?

 A common approach to taxonomy is to create a nested taxonomy, which is a hierarchy of parent categories containing multiple levels of subcategories—such as in a computer folder structure.
-End users are only able to access subfolders by first clicking into the parent folder and high-level subfolders that contain them.
+Users are only able to access subfolders by first clicking into the parent folder and high-level subfolders that contain them.